kohlerm/nixos-config/README.md

 # NixOS System Configurations

+Forked for my own usage.
+Main differences so far:
+- switch from kitty to alacritty using some nerd fonts
+- Hard coded 4k resolution
+- use i3-gaps with picom
+- some i3 config changes to adapt to my existing setup (colemak keyboard)

+---

 This repository contains my NixOS system configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix, so I want to apologize to anyone trying to look for something "easy".
 I've